Suite 1900 • Milwaukee, Wisconsin 53202

 As previously reported, I am partnering with the State Bar of Wisconsin and PINNACLE to create a series of on demand CLE seminars on various family law issues.
 This series has been endorsed by the State Bar Family Law Section.
 So far, I have taped four programs.

-I welcome feedback on these programs as well as any ideas for other videos, so please send me an email with your thoughts.
+I welcome feedback on these programs as well as any ideas for other videos, so please contact me by using this form.

 Thoughts on Family Law